Skip to main content

 Remarkredundant HA DDP Controller

-High Availability DDP Infortrend RAID Arrays
+High Availability RAID Arrays

 24 bay redundant array, 4U24 bay redundant array, 2U